signmotion/fresher/README.md

 More packages were added, and more time was spent on updating them.
 Should I go on?

-Honestly, I didn't want to create this package because I recognize the complexities and I [heard](https://reddit.com/r/dartlang/comments/1bzltni/a_build_system_for_dozens_of_flutter_dart_projects): "Melos / Cider / Publish Tools / Sideckick (choose one of them) will solve your problems with Dart / Flutter package maintenance".
+Honestly, I didn't want to create this package because I realize the complexity and I [heard](https://reddit.com/r/dartlang/comments/1bzltni/a_build_system_for_dozens_of_flutter_dart_projects): "Melos / Cider / Publish Tools / Sideckick will solve your problems with Dart / Flutter package maintenance".
 I spent ~2 weeks researching the available tools and I've tabulated my research below.

 ## 📊 Research